-- Conduct a pre-construction site inspection to ascertain the pre-commencement condition of the site (i.e. the status quo); - Conduct environmental awareness training; - Undertake weekly site visits to monitor compliance with all mitigation, monitoring and management measures contained in the EMPr and the Environmental Authorisation, during the pre-construction, construction and rehabilitation phases of the development; - Evaluate the achievement of the performance indicators associated with each impact management objective specified in this EMPr; - Liaise with site contractors, engineers and other members of the development team with regard to the requirements of the EMPr; - Provide guidance as and when required regarding the implementation of the environmental management measures contained in the EMPr and EA, so as to assist the Holder and contractor in remaining compliant with these measures; - Assist in finding environmentally acceptable solutions to construction problems; - Ensure that the working areas, site camp facilities, access roads and no-go areas are properly demarcated; - Ensure that proper topsoil management practices are adhered to on site; - Ensure that proper waste management & pollution prevention strategies are practised on site; - Examine method statements, where required; - Recommend additional environmental protection measures, should this be necessary; - Furnish contractors with verbal warnings in case of contravention of the EMPr; - Recommend that the competent authority furnish errant contractors with predetermined fines, when verbal and / or written warnings are ignored; - Ensure satisfactory rehabilitation of disturbed areas on site, after construction is complete; - Keep detailed records of all site activities that may pertain to the environment, and produce compliance-monitoring reports (ECO Reports) for submission to the Holder, and the Competent Authority at regular intervals during the construction phase; - Submit a final post-construction inspection report, within 3 months of completion of the construction phase.
-The audit report must detail the rehabilitation measures undertaken, describe all major incidents or issues of non-compliance and any issues or aspects that require attention or follow-up.

-All ECO Reports and Inspection Reports must be submitted to the Holder and Competent Authority.
+- Conduct a pre-construction site inspection to ascertain the pre-commencement condition of the site (i.e., the status quo); - Conduct environmental awareness training; - Undertake weekly site visits to monitor compliance with all mitigation, monitoring and management measures contained in the EMPr and the Environmental Authorisation, during the pre-construction, construction and rehabilitation phases of the development; - Evaluate the achievement of the performance indicators associated with each impact management objective specified in this EMPr; - Liaise with site contractors, engineers and other members of the development team with regard to the requirements of the EMPr; - Provide guidance as and when required regarding the implementation of the environmental management measures contained in the EMPr and EA, so as to assist the Holder and contractor in remaining compliant with these measures; - Assist in finding environmentally acceptable solutions to construction problems; - Ensure that the working areas, site camp facilities, access roads and no-go areas are properly demarcated; - Ensure that proper topsoil management practices are adhered to on site; - Ensure that proper waste management & pollution prevention strategies are practised on site; - Examine method statements, where required; - Recommend additional environmental protection measures, should this be necessary; - Furnish contractors with verbal warnings in case of contravention of the EMPr; - Recommend that the competent authority furnish errant contractors with predetermined fines, when verbal and / or written warnings are ignored; - Ensure satisfactory rehabilitation of disturbed areas on site, after construction is complete; - Keep detailed records of all site activities that may pertain to the environment, and produce compliance-monitoring reports (ECO Reports) for submission to the Holder, and the Competent Authority at regular intervals during the construction phase; - Submit a final post-construction inspection report, within 3 months of completion of the construction phase.
+The audit report must detail the rehabilitation measures undertaken, describe all major incidents or issues of non-compliance and any issues or aspects that require attention or follow-up. - All ECO Reports and Inspection Reports must be submitted to the Holder and Competent Authority.

-15.3.3 Frequency of ECO visits
+16.3.3 Frequency of ECO visits

-The ECO must conduct weekly site visits during the construction and rehabilitation phase, in addition to the start-up and closure inspections.
+The ECO must conduct weekly site visits during the construction and rehabilitation phase of the road, in addition to the start-up and closure inspections.
+Once the activities are restricted to the construction of the house, the site visit frequency can be reduced to twice a month.